 - They will let you make a telephone call in order to talk to a member of your family, friend, or bail bondsman.

-- If you are expected to be released quickly, they will let you keep wearing your own clothes, if not you you will have to change into a jail uniform – the jumpsuit.
+- If you are expected to be released quickly, they will let you keep wearing your own clothes, if not you will have to change into a jail uniform – the jumpsuit.

 Have you ever been booked into jail?
 If you have, you should share your experience.
 How long did it take?
-What was you treatment like?
+What was your treatment like?
 Can you tell us tips that will help other people that get arrested make it through the procedure?